 Opportunities with CC Partners Abroad

-CC maintains a carefully vetted list of programs around the world that we partner with for the education abroad of our students, and many opportunities exist every year for CC faculty to work more closely with our partner programs around the world--for site visits, conferences, and sabbatical teaching opportunities.
+CC maintains a carefully vetted list of programs around the world that we partner with for the education abroad of our students, and many opportunities exist every year for CC faculty to work more closely with our global partner programs--for site visits, conferences, and sabbatical teaching opportunities.

 See below for a regularly-updated listing of upcoming opportunities for site visits, and application deadlines.
 Ongoing/sabbatical teaching opportunities are listed at the bottom of the page.